pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 ## Prerequisites

 Writing a guide requires a working [development environment](development-environment.md).
-A general overview of the proper [formatting](formatting.md), [language](language.md) and [best practices](index.md) is helpful.
+Some knowledge of the proper [formatting](formatting.md), [language](language.md) and [best practices](index.md) is helpful.

 ## How to

-This section describes how to make a basic contribution to the pretix documentation.
+This section describes how to contribute to the pretix documentation by adding a guide.
 This involves the following steps:

  - [creating a new branch](#creating-a-new-branch)